msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

 In Android Studio, create a new run configuration for Gradle's in-built `dependencies` task that will resolve all configurations and give us a more representative number.
 The `--refresh-dependencies` flag will force a full re-download to ensure caches do not affect our benchmarks:

-{{< figure src="run-configuration.png" title="The Android Studio Run configuration window configured with the task ':android:dependencies --refresh-dependencies'" >}}
+{{< figure src="run-configuration.webp" title="The Android Studio Run configuration window configured with the task ':android:dependencies --refresh-dependencies'" >}}

 When you run this task, you'll see the Build tool window at the bottom get populated with logs of Gradle downloading dependencies and the Downloads info tab will start accumulating the statistics for it.

-{{< figure src="download-info.png" title="Download info window showing a list of network requests and their sources while the task is running" >}}
+{{< figure src="download-info.webp" title="Download info window showing a list of network requests and their sources while the task is running" >}}

 ## How Gradle fetches your dependencies